Algebraic Hopf invariants and rational models for mapping spaces: Conventions

 \section{Conventions}

 In this paper we will follow the following conventions.

-\begin{convention} Throughout this paper we will assume that $\K$ is a field of characteristic $0$, and in the topological part of the paper we will work over the rationals, furthermore we will assume that all homology, cohomology, homotopy and cohomotopy groups are taken with rational coefficients.
+\begin{convention} Throughout this paper we will assume that $\K$ is a field of characteristic $0$, and in the topological part of the paper we will work over the rationals.
+Further we will assume that all homology and cohomology groups are taken with rational coefficients.
 For simplicity we will often omit this from the notation. \end{convention}